 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-Transurethral renal pelvic denervation using radiofrequency ablation — billed under CPT 0935T — is experimental for hypertension and all other indications.
-No exceptions.
+Transurethral renal pelvic denervation — billed with CPT 0935T — gets its own specific callout in the policy.
+Aetna considers it experimental for hypertension and all other indications.
+That "all other indications" language is intentional and broad.

 Coverage Indications at a Glance